 - A. A platform title and general platform description should be submitted when the candidate school initially files to seek office, but NO LATER than 60 days prior to the Annual Conference. - B. Specific and thorough details regarding the campaign platforms and themes should be submitted to the TASC Director and the current Vice President School advisor as soon as possible.
 The final deadline to submit detailed platforms is 6 weeks prior to the Annual Conference.
 Failure to do so is grounds for disqualification.
 Please see the Guide to Writing Your Platform document on the TASC website. - C. All campaign platforms, campaign titles, and descriptions must be cleared through the Vice President School advisor in order to prevent duplication among candidate schools.
-Written communication from the Vice President School advisor will indicate clearance of the platform title and description. - D. A school submitting a campaign platform or title that is similar to one previously submitted by another school will be advised of the duplication.
+Written communication from the TASC Director and/or Vice President School advisor will indicate clearance of the platform title and description. - D. A school submitting a campaign platform or title that is similar to one previously submitted by another school will be advised of the duplication.
 It is politically inadvisable to use a similar title when running for the same office.
-In the case of exact replication, the second school submitting the campaign title or platform will be required to make a change to the submission. - E. Campaigning via electronic communication or word of mouth may begin after title clearance from the Vice President School.
-See Campaigning Face to Face and through Digital Materials/Social Media for specifics regarding electronic campaigning. - F. Campaign platform proposals that would cost TASC more than \$300 must include a plan for raising the necessary funds for implementation.
-Due to the budget and structure of TASC, campaign proposals may or may not be adopted by the TASC Board of Directors.
+In the case of exact replication, the second school submitting the campaign title or platform will be required to make a change to the submission. - E. Campaigning via electronic communication or word of mouth may begin after title clearance from the TASC Director and/or Vice President School.
+See XIII Campaigning Face to Face and through Digital Materials/Social Media for specifics regarding electronic campaigning. - F. Campaign platform proposals that would cost TASC more than \$300 must include a plan for raising the necessary funds for implementation.
+Due to the budget and structure of TASC, campaign proposals may or may not be adopted by the TASC Board of Directors. Δ. udented by TASC Rec and Aption Lety 000 VA Page 5